 Components of a device dashboard

 Connection state indicator: Demonstrate the connection state of the device.
-Gray color means not connected, red means connected.
+Gray color means not connected, and red means connected.
 Note that when your web app is disconnected from our MQTT server, all the indicators will turn gray even if your devices are still connected to Sollae Cloud.

-Device Description Panel: Display the device description.
+device description.
 If the description is yet to set or set to empty, the device's MAC Address will be shown.

 Device Setting Button: Enter the setting page for a device.
 This is not accessible when the device is disconnected from Sollae Cloud.